lzeltser/ParseTreeVisualizer-Python/README.md

 The program can create a parse tree using LL(1) recursive descent and table-driven algorithms as well the SLR algorithm.

-The program was my capstone project for my computer science degree at UMass Lowell.
+The program was made as a part of my capstone project for my computer science degree at UMass Lowell.

 ## How to Run
 1) Run